 Types of women’s shoes and when to wear them

-1. A woman in high shoes is twice as effective in getting a man to stop and answer survey questions than one in flat shoes.
+1. A woman in high shoes is twice as effective at getting a man to stop and answer survey questions than one in flat shoes.

-2. When a woman on stilettos drops an object in the street, she is more likely (up to 50 percent) that a man will help her than if she wears other shoes.
+2. When a woman on stilettos drops an object on the street, she is more likely (up to 50 percent) that a man will help her than if she wears other shoes.

 3. In a bar or public place, men approach women who wear high heels faster than those who wear low shoes.
 In fact, those wearing high heels wait only half the time.